utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

     > Make sure to download the **Mac Apple Chip** version if you have a Mac with an Apple silicon processor.

-1. If your browser downloads the file as a zip file, find the file in the **Downloads** folder and unzip it.
+1. If your browser downloads the file as a ZIP file, find the file in the **Downloads** folder and unzip it.
 1. In the **Downloads** folder, double-click the `Postman` file to install it.
 1. When prompted, move the file to your __Applications__ folder.
 This will ensure that future updates can be installed correctly.